 And, it doesn’t have to be complicated!
-Our 5-Box Scenario Planning tool (template and sample) helps you gather the information you need to construct scenarios and outline possible action plans.
+After reading this guide, use our 5-Box Scenario Planning Tool (and Sample) to construct scenarios and outline possible action plans.

 The Basics of Scenario Planning

-Most organizations struggle to come up with the “perfect” scenarios.
-Stop!
-Perfection isn’t your goal.
-Your goal is to come up with stories that could describe a plausible future.
-Stick with three scenarios—an optimistic one, a pessimistic one, and one in-between.
+Your goal is to come up with stories that describe a plausible future.
+Try coming up with three scenarios—an optimistic one, a pessimistic one, and one in-between.

-Step One in the 5-Box Scenario Planning tool helps you put these variables together to build your scenarios.
-For example, if you lead an immigrants’ rights organization, your in-between scenario might be “Most in-person gatherings will be barred until October, and most voting will be done by mail.
-We have to cancel all planned protests.
+Step one in the 5-Box Scenario Planning Tool helps you put these variables together to build your scenarios.
+For example, if you lead an immigrants’ rights organization, your in-between scenario might assume: “Most in-person gatherings will be barred until October, and most voting will be done by mail.
+We have to cancel all planned events.
 Our finances will take a 30% hit.”
 Voila!
 You have a basic (albeit incredibly depressing) scenario.

 Surface possible actions.

-First, write out all the defensive (e.g., cost-saving) moves you’d make to survive until the pandemic is over.
-Your possible actions (for the pessimistic scenario for the immigrants’ rights organization) might be “furlough all organizers starting in August; operate with a skeleton staff and plan for 2021.”
+- Write out all the defensive (e.g., cost-saving) moves you’d make to survive until the pandemic is over.
+Your possible actions (for a pessimistic scenario) might be: “reduce senior team salaries by 15%; close our office when the lease ends in September; operate with a skeleton staff through 2021.”

-Then, wear your “creative” hat.
-How could you get to your mission differently?
+- Then, wear your “creative” hat.
+How could you accomplish your mission differently?
 How could you raise more revenue?
 What would it take?
-Continuing the pessimistic scenario, you might say, “So far, we’ve been using direct action as a way to build awareness.
+Continuing the pessimistic scenario, you might say: “So far, we’ve been using direct action as a way to build awareness.
 We could pivot to a massive digital media campaign.
 Our volunteers are mostly youth of color, and they’re digitally savvy.
 A digital campaign would help us get to our impact goals while keeping our volunteers engaged.”

-Usually, organizations nail the cost-saving moves but ignore the creative part.
+Sometimes organizations focus on the cost-saving moves but ignore the creative part.
 Putting those two together will help you decide which actions to prioritize for each scenario.